survivejs/webpack-book/manuscript/packages/02_authoring.md

 Both these tools rely on commit message annotations.
 On small projects, you can have `fix` or `feat` prefix at your commit titles (e.g., `fix - Allow doodad to work with zero`).
 You can also communicate the context using `chore(docs)` kind of style to document which part of the project was touched.

 This metadata lets the tooling to figure out the types of the changes you made.
 It can help even with change log generation and allow automated releases over manual ones.
-Annotating your commits well is a good practice in any case as it will make it easier to debug your code later.
+Annotating your commits well is a good practice in any case as it makes it easier to debug your code later.

 T> The *Consuming Packages* explains the idea of SemVer in detail.